ResearStudio: A Human-Intervenable Framework for Building Controllable Deep-Research Agents: Experiments

 Following Memento \citep{zhou2025mementofinetuningllmagents}, we conducted a rigorous evaluation on the GAIA benchmark \citep{mialon2023gaia}, a standard for testing general-purpose agentic systems on complex reasoning and multi-step tool use. \textbf{All experiments were performed in a fully autonomous mode, with no human intervention from task initiation to completion}, thereby assessing the core performance of our architecture.
 For our agent's configuration, the \textbf{Planner} is powered by \texttt{gpt-4.1}, while the \textbf{Executor} utilizes \texttt{o4-mini} for its tactical operations.
 To handle multimodal tasks, the framework is equipped with specialized models: \texttt{gpt-4o} for image-related tasks, \texttt{gemini-2.5-pro} for video processing, and Assembly AI for audio tasks.
 For evaluation, we report the \textbf{Exact Match (EM)} metric, where a prediction is considered correct only if it exactly matches the reference answer after normalizing for case, punctuation, and articles.
 The EM score is defined as the percentage of answers that achieve a perfect match.

 \paragraph{Overall Results.}

 Our experimental results demonstrate that ResearStudio achieves state-of-the-art performance on the GAIA benchmark across both validation and test sets.
 As shown in Table~\ref{tab:gaia}, on the GAIA validation set, our framework achieves a leading average score of \textbf{70.91\%}, outperforming other established agents such as A-World (69.70\%) and OpenAI-DeepResearch (67.36\%).
-Notably, ResearStudio shows exceptional capability on the more complex tasks, achieving the highest scores on both Level-2 (\textbf{69.77\%}) and the highly challenging Level-3 (\textbf{61.54\%}) tasks.

-To further validate these findings on unseen data, we evaluated our agent on the GAIA test set.
-The results, presented in Table~\ref{tab:gaia_test}, solidify ResearStudio's superior performance.
-Our agent achieves an overall average score of \textbf{74.09\%}, surpassing all listed baselines across every difficulty level, with scores of \textbf{84.95\%} on Level-1, \textbf{72.33\%} on Level-2, and \textbf{59.18\%} on Level-3.
-These robust results, obtained in a fully autonomous setting, validate the efficacy of our Planner-Executor architecture and modular tool integration, proving that a framework designed for human-collaboration can also deliver superior performance on its own.
+Notably, ResearStudio demonstrates exceptional capability in more complex tasks, achieving the highest scores on both Level 2 (\textbf{69.77\%}) and the highly challenging Level 3 (\textbf{61.54\%}) tasks.
+These robust results, obtained in a fully autonomous setting, validate the efficacy of our Planner-Executor architecture and modular tool integration, demonstrating that a framework designed for human collaboration can also deliver superior performance on its own.